-The current prime rate is 5.50%, up from 4.75% in June.
-It went into effect July 28, 2022.
-This is the fourth time in 2022 that the Federal Reserve has increased the prime rate.
+The current prime rate is 8.50%, unchanged since it increased from 8.25% on July 27.
+The July increase was the 11th increase since the prime rate began climbing on March 17, 2022, one day after the Federal Reserve began increasing another benchmark, the federal funds rate.
 The prime rate plays a significant role in determining interest rates across the entire financial industry.

 Since the prime rate affects corporations and individuals alike, it’s important to understand what it is and how it impacts different interest rates.

 The prime rate sets the benchmark for other interest rates.
 While each bank sets its own prime rate, the published prime rate is the one that a majority of the top 25 U.S. commercial banks charge their most creditworthy business clients and is based on the federal funds rate.
 As a result, the prime rate is usually the lowest interest rate that banks will charge.

 What Does This Mean for Individual Borrowers?